-My work interrogates the intersections of migration, religion, ethics, and collective memory.
-His current project explores the relationship between the sharīʿah and customary law (xeer) in Bilad as-Ṣumal (today known as Somalia, but historically the lands incorporating current-day Djibouti, Eastern Ethiopia, and the NFD region of Kenya).
-My projects seeks to understand the intersections of anathematization, creedal factionalism/fluidity, and tensions between, inside and beyond the the class of religious elites who dominate this discourse.
+My research lies at the intersection of religion, ethics, and collective memory.
+My current project examines the interplay between sharīʿah and customary law (xeer) in Bilād al-Ṣūmāl—an expansive region historically encompassing present-day Somalia, Djibouti, Eastern Ethiopia, and Kenya's Northern Frontier District.
+I investigate the dynamics of anathematization, creedal factionalism and fluidity, as well as the tensions within and beyond the religious elite who dominate this discourse.

 M.A., Heritage Studies & Public History, University of Minnesota